Prague Experience logoPrague tourist information & travel guide logo

 3. If an ATM offers the option to 'pay using home currency', ignore it and opt to 'pay in local currency'.
 The transaction will then be converted at a good international exchange rate.
 If you select 'home currency', the ATM converts the Czech Crowns at its own rate, which will be poor; this is called Dynamic Currency Conversion (DCC).
 Avoid it.

-(ii) Change money in Prague: Currency exchange offices & banks
+(ii) Change Money in Prague: Currency Exchange Offices & Banks

 To change cash for Czech Crowns in Prague, the best exchange rates can be obtained from a currency exchange office (Bureau de Change) in the city centre (NOT at the airport).